Chaga Tincture Recipe: How To Make At Home?

 • Keep the work area clean and free of clutter.

-By following these tips, you can ensure that your chaga tincture is safe and free of contaminants.
+By following these tips, you can ensure that your chaga tincture is safe and contaminant-free.

 Creating the Chaga Tincture – Chaga Tincture Recipe

 Chaga tincture is a potent and easy-to-make extract that can be used for medicinal purposes.
-There are two main methods for making a chaga tincture: hot water extraction and alcohol extraction.
+Two main methods for making a chaga tincture are hot water extraction and alcohol extraction.
 In this section, I will guide you through both methods and show you how to combine them for maximum potency.

 Hot Water Extraction

 Hot water extraction is the first step in creating a chaga tincture.
-To begin, you will need to gather chaga chunks or powdered chaga and water.
+To begin, you must gather chaga chunks or powdered chaga and water.
 The ratio of chaga to water should be roughly 1:5.

 1. Bring the water and chaga to a simmer in a pot and keep over the heat for 2 hours, checking frequently that the water isn’t boiling down.